TimBurg/MA_thesis_markdown/source/07_theory.md

     following quadratic form is (nonnegative) positive:
     $$\sum_{j=1}^N \sum_{k=1}^N \alpha_j \alpha_k \Phi(x_j - x_k)$$

-Analogously, I call the univatiate functions $\phi$ positive (semi-) definite if the induced function $\Phi$ satisfies the definition.
+Analogously, I call the univariate functions $\phi$ positive (semi-) definite if the induced function $\Phi$ satisfies the definition.

-Such induced positive semi definiteness of a function can be shown via a property called complete monotonicity:
+Such induced positive (semi-) definiteness of a function can be shown via a property called complete monotonicity:
 $$(-1)^l g^l(t) \ge 0 \quad \forall l \in \mathbb{N} \quad \forall t>0$$
 Where $g^l$ denotes the l-th derivative of a function $g: \mathbb{R} \mapsto \mathbb{R}$.
 The prototype of a complete monotone function is the exponential function $e^{-\alpha t}$ for some non negative $\alpha$.